Ursula von der Leyen

 Background

-Ursula von der Leyen (born 8 October 1958 in Brussels) is President of the European Commission, the EU's executive body.
+Ursula von der Leyen (Born 8 October 1958 in Brussels) is President of the European Commission, the EU's executive body.
 First elected to the role in July 2019, she became the first woman to hold the office, and was re-elected by the European Parliament in July 2024 for a second mandate running to 2029.
 Before Brussels, she served in three successive German federal ministries under Chancellor Angela Merkel: Minister for Families (2005-09), Labour and Social Affairs (2009-13), and Defence (2013-19), the last making her Germany's first female defence minister.
 She holds a medical doctorate from Hanover Medical School (1991) and studied economics at Göttingen and the London School of Economics.

 In Lowdown's Russia-Ukraine coverage, von der Leyen is a central actor.
 She issued a joint statement with European Council President António Costa in March 2026 after the EU approved a €90 billion loan for Ukraine, broken after months of Hungarian obstruction linked to the Druzhba pipeline dispute.
 The Commission under her leadership has been the primary architect of EU sanctions packages against Russia and the financial mechanisms sustaining Ukraine's economy and military procurement.
 Her relationship with member states on Russia policy has been defined by the need to maintain unanimity while managing Hungary's and, periodically, Slovakia's resistance.

 At the Cyprus informal European Council on 23-24 April 2026, von der Leyen kept public emphasis on Hormuz freedom of navigation and the long-term clean energy transition, rather than short-term storage obligations.
 The AccelerateEU package published ahead of Cyprus set voluntary refilling targets but no binding injection floor.
-Von der Leyen's Commission oversees the Russian LNG short-term ban that entered force on 25 April, and holds the state-aid clearance decision on Germany's Kraftwerksstrategie September 2026 auction — a lever that gives the Commission structural influence over Germany's gas demand trajectory into the 2030s.
+Von der Leyen's Commission oversees the Russian LNG short-term ban that entered force on 25 April, and holds the state-aid clearance decision on Germany's Kraftwerksstrategie September 2026 auction, which gives the Commission structural influence over Germany's gas demand trajectory into the 2030s.
 Her public statements on EEM have consistently framed the energy crisis as an accelerant for the clean transition rather than a justification for new fossil procurement.